This article was written by Nabil Ould-Brahim.

-We were closing on Friday and it turns out that the seller’s lawyers were not aware that the sale was happening until our lawyer sent them a message that previous Monday (5 days prior to the closing).
+It turned out that the seller’s lawyers were not aware that the sale was happening until our lawyer sent them a message five days prior to the closing.
 Their legal team was frantically trying to validate the sale, contacting the city/township, contacting the utilities just to calculate the final amount owing to the seller.

 When we found out that our lawyer was waiting on the other legal team, we were not only reassured in the house closing but in the decision to hire him for this very purpose.
 All our worries and fleeting thoughts could have all been avoided if we were notified of this pre-emptively.
 That’s the expectation management.

-Make a list of all the worried emails you have received.. now group them, then count them.
+- Make a list of all the worried emails you have received.